Oscar Klefbom: North American play

 Despite his play at the NHL level during the 2013–14 season, Klefbom was not guaranteed a spot in the Oiler's lineup for the 2014–15 season.
 He spent nine games with the Barons at the AHL level, recording eight points, before being recalled to the NHL for the remainder of the season.
 He quickly began to earn praise from the Oilers coaching staff and experienced an increased playing time.
 After missing a few games in December due to a foot injury, Klefbom was paired with Mark Fayne on the Oilers blueline.
 Upon returning from his injury, Klefbom kept on earning top minutes and often skated over 20 minutes per game.
 He was also often paired with Justin Schultz while playing a top-four role.
 When speaking about his improvements, coach Craig MacTavish stated: "[h]e just gives you 20 minutes of flawless hockey, and he’s had a great effect on Justin (Schultz)."
 Klefbom finished the season with two goals and 18 assists for 20 points through 60 games.
 He also ranked second among Oilers defencemen in points and time on ice while placing third among team defencemen in blocked shots.
 As such, Klefbom signed a seven-year, $29.2 million contract extension with the Oilers on 19 September 2015.

 In the first year of his new contract, Klefbom played 30 games with the Oilers but injuries derailed most of his season causing him to sit 52 games on injured reserve.
 Klefbom began the 2015–16 season playing exhibition games with fellow Swede Adam Larsson on the Oilers’ top pairing.
-On December 11, Klefbom broke a bone in his knuckle but was later diagnosed with an infection in his leg which kept him out of the lineup for over a month.
+On 11 December, Klefbom broke a bone in his knuckle but was later diagnosed with an infection in his leg which kept him out of the lineup for over a month.
 While his finger healed, the coaching staff kept him out of the lineup through February in order to improve his skating, lung capacity, and energy levels.
 Klefbom originally intended to participate in for a few late regular-season Oilers’ games but his skin was too sensitive after two surgeries.

 Following his injury-riddled season, Klefbom experienced a breakout 2016–17 campaign by tallying 12 goals and 26 assists through a career-high 82 games.
 He scored his first playoff goal 12 April 2017 vs the San Jose Sharks.
 His goal was the first Oilers playoff goal in 11 years.

+Klefbom last played for the Oilers in August 2020.
+By then, a chronic shoulder injury left Klefbom unable to continue playing.
+In 2024 after several surgeries, he announced his retirement at age 31.